M.Sc. Courses at TU Delft

 ADAPT: A 3 Degrees of Freedom Reconfigurable Force Balanced Parallel Manipulator for Aerial Applications Masters Thesis

-TU Delft Mechanical, Maritime and Materials Engineering, 2022, (van der Wijk, V. (mentor); Hamaza, S. (graduation committee); Herder, J.L. (graduation committee); Delft University of Technology (degree granting institution)).
+TU Delft Mechanical, Maritime and Materials Engineering, 2022, (van der Wijk, V. (mentor); Hamaza, S. (mentor); Herder, J.L. (graduation committee); Delft University of Technology (degree granting institution)).

 @mastersthesis{uuid:4e4e333d-643f-43b9-99cb-650d697f5baa,